-Management is not aware of any material restoration, rehabilitation and environmental provisions as at November 30, 2021.
+Management is not aware of any material restoration, rehabilitation and environmental provisions as at February 28, 2022.
 Decommissioning, restoration and similar liabilities are estimated based on the Company's interpretation of current regulatory requirements, constructive obligations and are measured at fair value and these estimates are updated annually.
 Fair value is determined based on the net present value of estimated future cash expenditures for the settlement of decommissioning, restoration or similar liabilities that may occur upon decommissioning of the exploration and evaluation property.
 Such estimates are subject to change based on laws, regulators and negotiations with regulatory authorities.

-Notes to the Financial Statements For the period from the date of incorporation on May 28, 2021 to November 30, 2021 (Expressed in Canadian dollars)
+For the three months ended February 28, 2022 (unaudited) and for the period from the date of incorporation on May 28, 2021 to November 30, 2021